How to Implement Dynamic React Feature Flags (2025 Update)

 We need to specify some endpoints to check if a specific user has the necessary permissions to perform a particular action on a given resource.

-This is where the advantage of ReBAC really shines through - instead of explicitly assigning access to documents per user, we can simply assign a user to the relevant category, and document access will be assigned automatically.
+This is where we can really see the advantages of ReBAC - instead of explicitly assigning access to documents per user, we can simply assign a user to the relevant category, and document access will be assigned automatically.

 router.get('/', async (req, res) => {